Home High Level Design V

 • “ultralisk machines” ran both masters and workers

-• it used local socket / tcp for communication, and so concepts of congestion control when using tcp etc come as well
+• it used local socket / tcp for communication, and so features of tcp like congestion control could be leveraged during the communication between master / worker processes as well

 • since all communication happened via localhost, there was a significant reduction in latency